Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational transformations of surfaces I

 \section{Birational transformations of surfaces I}

-From now on, we work in dimension $2$: $X$, $Y$, and $Z$ will be smooth projective surfaces over the algebraically closed field $\bfk$.
-(In dimension $2$, the resolution of singularities is available in all characteristics, so that we can always assume the varieties to be smooth.)
+From now on, we work in dimension $2$.
+We shall repeatedly use two specific features of surfaces.
+First, the resolution of singularities is available in all characteristics, so that we can always assume the varieties to be smooth.
+Hence $X$, $Y$, and $Z$ will be smooth projective surfaces over the algebraically closed field $\bfk$.
+Second, smooth rational curves of self-intersection $-1$, also called exceptional curves of the first kind or $(-1)$-curves, can be blown down onto a smooth point.
+And if a curve is contracted by a birational morphism $\pi\colon Y\to X$, then the contraction can be down by successively contracting $(-1)$-curves.